Edmund Zalinski: Academia and military engineering

 From 1872 till 1876 Zalinski served at the Massachusetts Institute of Technology as professor of military science.
 He completed training at the U.S. Army Artillery School at Fort Monroe, on May 1, 1880, and at the school of submarine mining, Willets Point, New York, in July of the same year.

 His name became widely known in connection with the invention and development of items of military technology, particularly the pneumatic dynamite torpedo-gun.
 He also invented the electrical fuse and other devices for the practical application of the weapon, and devised a method for the exact sight allowance to be made for deviation due to wind in the use of rifled artillery and small arms.
 Other inventions included a modified entrenching tool, a ramrod-bayonet, and a telescopic sight for artillery.

 Zalinski also helped John Philip Holland raise money for the development of one of his submarines, which was armed with one of Zalinski's pneumatic guns.
 The two men having formed the Nautilus Submarine Boat Company, started working on a new submarine in 1884.
-The so-called "Zalinsky boat" was constructed in Hendrick's Reef (former Fort Lafayette), Bay Ridge in the New York City borough of Brooklyn.
+The so-called "Zalinski Boat" was constructed in Hendrick's Reef (former Fort Lafayette), Bay Ridge in the New York City borough of Brooklyn.
 "The new, cigar-shaped submarine was 50 feet long with a maximum beam of eight feet.
 To save money, the hull was largely of wood, framed with iron hoops, and again, a Brayton-cycle engine provided motive power."
 The project was plagued by a "shoestring budget" and Zalinski mostly rejecting Holland's ideas on improvements.
 The submarine was ready for launching in September, 1885.
 "During the launching itself, a section of the ways collapsed under the weight of the boat, dashing the hull against some pilings and staving in the bottom.
 Although the submarine was repaired and eventually carried out several trial runs in lower New York Harbor, by the end of 1886 the Nautilus Submarine Boat Company was no more, and the salvageable remnants of the Zalinski Boat were sold to reimburse the disappointed investors."
 Holland would not create another submarine to 1893.

 In 1889 and 1890 Zalinski traveled in Europe to study military affairs.
 He undertook garrison duty at San Francisco, California in 1892, and retired from the Army on February 3, 1894.
 On April 23, 1904, he was promoted to major on the retired list.

 He was a companion of the Military Order of the Loyal Legion of the United States, a military society of officers of the Union armed forces and their descendants.

 Zalinski died of pneumonia in Rochester, New York.